 “I was a big fan of Dr. Howell and knew her.
 I think she would be so tickled to see some of the advances that have gone on in women’s health.
 I think she was very much an advocate for research and for finding the truth and emphasizing the value of science.”

 The National Study of Physician Awareness and Adherence to Cardiovascular Prevention Guidelines brought to light how physicians followed cardiovascular health recommendations for prevention.
 Dr. Stuenkel stressed the need of refining and updating the guidelines to assess a women’s risk for heart disease.
 For her, it’s a two-prong approach: expand cardiovascular risk assessment guidelines, and the need for women to be aware of potential heart disease so they can be proactive about managing their own risk.

-During heart health month, Dr. Stuenkel analyzed cardiovascular disease risks throughout a woman’s lifespan, starting at the reproductive age, through menopause, and ending with post menopause and later stages of life, for example, the age when women were thought to have heart attacks or strokes is around age 60 and above.
-But the facts are that there is a risk at every phase.
+In honor of heart health month, Dr. Stuenkel analyzed cardiovascular disease risks throughout a woman’s lifespan, starting with women in her reproductive age, through menopause, and ending with post menopause and later stages of life, stating that for example, there is a risk at every phase and not age 60 and above.
 Furthermore, factors like obesity and diabetes are a key component of detecting heart disease in women at an earlier age.

 For her, it’s about opening the windows of opportunity to fully understand the implications of cardiovascular health in women.
 It is no wonder that, based on key findings, she is a proponent of introducing cardiovascular screening starting at the age of 20, every four to six years.

 So on the 57th consecutive annual American Heart Health Month, these are the top stories that caught Dr. Stuenkel’s attention.
 Her presentation centered on cardiovascular disease in three key areas: pregnancy, breast cancer and menopause.